Our Story

 My father was a gifted entrepreneur...

 and my stepfather was a very talented man.
 Yet, for decades, alcoholism robbed them of everything meaningful in their lives.
-I felt powerless: frustrated by my inability to help them—feelings that still resonate with me.
+I felt powerless and frustrated by my inability to help them—feelings that still resonate with me.

-Then, like a wildfire, the opioid epidemic struck.
+Then, like a wildfire, the opioid epidemic spread.
 I wept with friends and loved-ones who lost family members.
 And, one day, the call came for me.

 “Why do so many get trapped in a cycle of addiction and relapse, but so few are able to succeed in long-term, stable recovery?”